ncoghlan/misc/notes/python3/questions_and_answers.rst

 ------------------------------------------------------------

 Python 2 is still a good language.
-While I think Python 3 is a *better* language (especially when it comes to the text model, error reporting and the new native coroutine syntax in Python 3.5), we've deliberately designed the migration plan so users can update on *their* timetable rather than ours (at least within a window of several years), and we expect commercial redistributors to extend that timeline even further.
+While I think Python 3 is a *better* language (especially when it comes to the text model, error reporting, the native coroutine syntax in Python 3.5, and the string formatting syntax in Python 3.6), we've deliberately designed the migration plan so users can update on *their* timetable rather than ours (at least within a window of several years), and we expect commercial redistributors to extend that timeline even further.

 I personally expect Python 2.7 to remain a reasonably common deployment platform until mid 2024.
 Red Hat Enterprise Linux 7 (released in June 2014) uses Python 2.7 as the system Python, and many library, framework and application developers base their minimum supported version of Python on the system Python in RHEL (especially since that also becomes the system Python in downstream rebuilds like CentOS and Scientific Linux).
-While we're actively trying to change that slow update cycle by encouraging application developers to target the Software Collections runtimes rather than the system Python, that change in itself is a significant cultural shift for the RHEL/CentOS user base.
+While Red Hat's actively trying to change that slow update cycle by encouraging application developers to target the Software Collections runtimes rather than the system Python, that change in itself is a significant cultural shift for the RHEL/CentOS user base.